Ohio: Civil War and industrialization

-Ohio's central position and its population gave it an important place during the Civil War.
+Ohio's central position and its population gave it an important place in the Civil War.
 The Ohio River was a vital artery for troop and supply movements, as were Ohio's railroads.
-The industry of Ohio made the state one of the most important states in the Union during the Civil War.
-Ohio contributed more soldiers per capita than any other state in the Union.
+Ohio's industry made it one of the most important states in the Union during the war.
+It contributed more soldiers per capita than any other state in the Union.
 In 1862, the state's morale was badly shaken in the aftermath of the Battle of Shiloh, a costly victory in which Ohio forces suffered 2,000 casualties.
-Later that year, when Confederate troops under the leadership of Stonewall Jackson threatened Washington, D.C., Ohio governor David Tod still could recruit 5,000 volunteers to provide three months of service.
-From July 13 to 26, 1863, towns along the Ohio River were attacked and ransacked in Morgan's Raid, starting in Harrison in the west and culminating in the Battle of Salineville near West Point in the far east.
+Later that year, when Confederate troops under the leadership of Stonewall Jackson threatened Washington, D.C., Ohio governor David Tod recruited 5,000 volunteers to provide three months of service.

+In July 1863, towns along the Ohio River were attacked and ransacked in Morgan's Raid, starting in Harrison in the west and culminating in the Battle of Salineville near West Point in the far east.
 While this raid was overall insignificant to the Confederacy, it aroused fear among people in Ohio and Indiana as it was the furthest advancement of troops from the South in the war.
 Almost 35,000 Ohioans died in the conflict, and 30,000 were physically wounded.
-By the end of the Civil War, the Union's top three generals – Ulysses S. Grant, William Tecumseh Sherman, and Philip Sheridan – were all from Ohio.
+By the end of the Civil War, the Union's top three generals—Ulysses S. Grant, William Tecumseh Sherman, and Philip Sheridan—were all from Ohio.

-Throughout much of the 19th century, industry was rapidly introduced to complement an existing agricultural economy.
-One of the first iron manufacturing plants opened near Youngstown in 1804, called Hopewell Furnace.
-By the mid-19th century, 48 blast furnaces were operating in the state, most in the southern portions of the state.
-Discovery of coal deposits aided the further development of the steel industry in the state, and by 1853 Cleveland was the third largest iron and steel producer in the country.
-The first Bessemer converter was purchased by the Cleveland Rolling Mill Company, which eventually became part of the U.S. Steel Corporation following the merger of Federal Steel Company and Carnegie Steel, the first billion-dollar American corporation.
-The first open-hearth furnace used for steel production was constructed by the Otis Steel Company in Cleveland, and by 1892, Ohio ranked as the second-largest steel-producing state behind Pennsylvania.
+During much of the 19th century, industry was rapidly introduced to complement an existing agricultural economy.
+One of the first iron manufacturing plants, Hopewell Furnace, opened near Youngstown in 1804.
+By the mid-19th century, 48 blast furnaces were operating in Ohio, most in the southern part of the state.
+Discovery of coal deposits aided the further development of Ohio's steel industry, and by 1853 Cleveland was the nation's third-largest iron and steel producer.
+The first Bessemer converter was purchased by the Cleveland Rolling Mill Company, which became part of the U.S. Steel Corporation after the merger of Federal Steel Company and Carnegie Steel, the first billion-dollar American corporation.
+The first open-hearth furnace used for steel production was constructed by the Otis Steel Company in Cleveland, and by 1892, Ohio was the second-largest steel-producing state, behind Pennsylvania.
 Republic Steel was founded in Youngstown in 1899 and was at one point the nation's third-largest producer.
-Armco, now AK Steel, was founded in Middletown also in 1899.
+Armco, now AK Steel, was founded in Middletown in 1899.